 Let’s talk about stress

 So The Circular writes a lot of articles, full of fun and exciting things to do around Dublin if you’re a student.
 Which is fantastic and assists Erasmus students heavily, but seeing as mental health day has just passed.
-It could be useful to talk about things student never really bring up around each other like stress.
+It could be useful to talk about things student never really bring up around each other like stress for which in case it evolves to anxiety or depression, you might want to start taking the new and well reviewed CBD oil for anxiety.

 We all get stressed in life, whether it’s from something big or small.
 We’re only humans after all.
 So this week we’re going to talk about some ways to stay on top of things, keep your mind clear and relieve some stress during your tough first if not first semester back in College.

-Now straight away while reading this, you’re looking for the ultimate answer to relieve stress, well shocker… There is none, everyone is different and deals with things in their own ways.
-Here are some ways that I’ve heard worked for people in the past or for myself:
+Now straight away while reading this, you’re looking for the ultimate answer to relieve stress, well shocker… There is none, everyone is different and deals with things in their own ways but many experts now recommend to try natural aids like the medicinal CBD hemp flower.
+Here are some other ways that I’ve heard worked for people in the past or for myself:

 1) Write out all your assignments/dissertation due dates on one big piece of paper.